International secondments for the Foreign and Commonwealth Office

 - the Office of the EU Special Representative for the South Caucasus and Crisis in Georgia

 - the Office of the EU Special Representative in Kosovo (EUSR Kosovo)

 Recruitment and selection

 Each multilateral mission advertises its vacancies to member states.
 Member states, through their international authority (which for the UK is the FCO), decide which roles they wish to support based on their strategic priorities for that mission.
 The Stabilisation Unit (SU) is responsible for managing the recruitment and deployment process for those roles.

-Adverts are published to the UK Civilian Stabilisation Group, and to other relevant organisations.
+Adverts are published by the Civilian Stabilisation Group, and by other relevant organisations.
 Only UK nationals are eligible to apply for these roles.
-Interested applicants are requested to complete an application form (which is attached to the advert) and submit their CV.
+Interested applicants are asked to complete an application form (which is attached to the advert) and submit their CV.
 The FCO and SU review applications and decide which candidate to nominate to the respective multilateral organisation.
 That multilateral institution will interview and decide which member state’s candidate is suitable for the vacancy.
 For further information, you can contact SU Recruitment.

 Successful candidates are required to undertake pre-deployment training prior to deployment.
 The Stabilisation Unit will arrange for individuals to undertake a medical assessment, a hostile environment training course, briefings, and any other relevant training.